ekuses/Group5Final/README.md

     - serve the static files found in the public folder when a user makes a request to the path `/`.
 [Refer to this documentation](http://expressjs.com/en/starter/static-files.html) for help
     - use the listings router for requests going to the `/api/listings` path
     - direct users to the client side `index.html` file for requests to any other path
-3. Implement client-side deleteListing function in `listingController.js` and corresponding delete function in `listingFactory.js`.
+3. Implement client-side addListing and deleteListing functions in `listingController.js`.
+4. Implement delete function in `listingFactory.js`.
-4. Copy or improve any styling you added in Bootcamp Assignment #2.
+5. Copy or improve any styling you added in Bootcamp Assignment #2.
-5. Make sure your server is functioning correctly by starting it up by running the command `node server.js`
+6. Make sure your server is functioning correctly by starting with the command: `node server.js`
+7. Check your user interface: `http://localhost:8080/`.